13 Days of Sunday Riley: Is it Worth the Hype and the Price?

 Everything about this product is a win for me: the clean, earthy scent; the slightly-foaming gel texture (be warned: it’s a little runny); the texture of my skin after using it (clean but not tight; moisturized but not oily).
 I’ve gotten in the habit of using it twice a day: once in the morning, and once at night after using jojoba oil to remove my makeup.

 Would I buy the full size?
 YES YES YES.

 Sunday Riley Good Genes All-In-One Lactic Acid Treatment

 Oh, Good Genes.
 My hopes were so high.
 I wouldn’t say I was disappointed by this one, but I wasn’t wowed like a lot of people are.
 But let’s back up: Good Genes is a lactic acid treatment aimed at the anti-aging market and arguably Sunday Riley’s most popular product.
-Lactic acid (which occurs naturally in the body and in fermented dairy) acts as an exfoliator that clears away dead skin cells to reveal the new, bright layer of skin underneath; and the high concentration of lactic acid in Good Genes is pretty game-changing.
+Lactic acid (which occurs naturally in the body and in fermented dairy) acts as an exfoliator that clears away dead skin cells to reveal the new, bright layer of skin underneath.
 However, as with most acids, there are some risks.

 Would I buy the full size?
 No, but I think you should try the trial size and see how your skin reacts.